NinaZumel/NinaZumel.github.io/content/blog/2024-08-20-saturated-models.md

     because of limitations of the measurement itself: for example, you can’t track a subject for more than five years, so the longest lifetime you can expect to measure is 5, even if the subject lives for decades longer.
-So models like Tobit try to predict *as if* the data isn’t censored: they can predict a lifetime longer than 5 years, even though those lifetimes can’t be measured.
+Models like Tobit try to predict *as if* the data isn’t censored: they can predict a lifetime longer than 5 years, even though those lifetimes can’t be measured.
 I am using the word “saturated” to indicate that the outcome being measured